sposetti/TestDocs/install-hdfs-mapreduce.md

 Note: if any of these directories exist, we recommend deleting and recreating.
 </pre>

-> For your convenience, we provide <a href="./scripts/directories.sh">directories.sh</a> and <a href="./scripts/directories.sh">usersAndGroups.sh</a> scripts for setting environment parameters.
+> For your convenience, we provide [directories.sh](./scripts/directories.sh) and [usersAndGroups.sh](./scripts/usersAndGroups.sh) scripts for setting
-> We strongly suggest you edit and execute this scripts based on your environment.
-See <a href="./prerequisites.md#set-environment-parameters">Prerequisites &gt; Set Environment Parameters</a> for more information.
+> environment parameters.
+We strongly suggest you edit and execute these scripts prepare your environment.
+> See [Prerequisites &gt; Set Environment Parameters](./prerequisites.md#set-environment-parameters) for more information.

 ### Create NameNode directories